Kempo/realtime-orders/README.md

 ## Migration, Reseeding, and ad-hoc changes

-1. To reseed the database: `npx prisma db seed --preview-feature`
+1. To reseed the database: `npx prisma db seed`
 2. To run the ad-hoc script: `npx ts-node ad-hoc.ts`
 3. Migrations are auto-applied during production deployment
-  - To run migrations locally, `npx prisma migrate dev --preview-feature`
+  - To run migrations locally, `npx prisma migrate dev`
 ## Version 0 (Skateboard)
 Accept and view orders from the restaurant site and receive payments online.